vblagoje/auto-pr-writer/README.md

 **Required**
 The OpenAI API key for authentication.

-### `openai_base_url`
+#### `openai_base_url`
 **Optional**
 The base URL for the OpenAI API.
-Using this input one can use different LLM providers (e.g. fireworks.ai, together.xyz, anyscale, octoai etc.)
+Using this input one can use different LLM providers (e.g. fireworks.ai, together.xyz, anyscale, octoai etc.) Defaults to https://api.openai.com/v1

 #### `github_token`
 **Optional**